 Simply put, iOS development is the process of creating applications for Apple’s mobile operating system—the operating system used by the iPhone and iPod Touch.
 In this most fundamental sense, it has a lot in common with other types of software or app development, but there are a few key differences.

-One of the things that distinguishes mobile app development from most other software is that, because apps are designed to run on mobile devices with more limited power, they rely on a network connection to take advantage of remote computing resources.
+One of the things that distinguish mobile app development from most other software is that, because apps are designed to run on mobile devices with more limited power, they rely on a network connection to take advantage of remote computing resources.
 To give one example: there are translation programs you can load onto a desktop computer and run locally, including their massive databases.
 By contrast, in a translation program written for iOS or another mobile platform, the installable software bundle—the app that lives on our phone—exists primarily to create a touchpoint for the user to interface with; the app sends a query to a remote platform that performs the actual translation, and the result is relayed back to the app for the user to read.

 This client–server model allows the app to take up much less of a device’s memory and offer a more streamlined installation and operating experience, but adds a layer of complexity as compared to software that runs locally—now, the app is required to communicate with a network of remote actors.
 Not all iOS apps require a mobile connection to function (you can typically use a sketchpad app without connecting to a network first, for example), but all mobile apps need a connection to install and update, an issue the iOS Developer has to take into consideration.